CONTENTS

 Introduction

 A long time ago I popped out all the custom chips out of a blown Commodore 64.
 Actually, I think the only thing that had really blown up in the system was the CIA chips, so I figured maybe one day the sound and video chips might be fun to play with.
 Years and years later (March 8, 2008 to be exact) I finally took the sound chip (also known as MOS6581 or SID - Sound Interface Device) and pushed the thing in a bread board.
-I added an OPA2134 opamp for the sound output, an Atmel ATmega168 for the CPU, and a DS275 chip to change TTL UART voltages to standard RS232 so I can hook this all up to a Linux or FreeDOS machine.
+I added an OPA2134 opamp for the sound output, an Atmel ATmega168 for the CPU, and a DS275 chip to change TTL UART voltages to standard RS232 so I can hook this all up to a Linux box.
 The sound output of the entire system is run into a Mini-Marshall guitar amp.

 Pictures (Click To Enlarge)